atomicdata-dev/atomic-data-docs/src/websockets.md

 - `SUBSCRIBE ${subject}` tells the Server that you'd like to receive Commits about this Subject.
 - `UNSUBSCRIBE ${subject}` tells the Server that you'd like to stop receiving Commits about this Subject.
 - `GET ${subject}` fetch an individual resource.
-- `AUTHENTICATE ${authenticationResource}` to set a user session for this websocket and allow authorized requests.
+- `AUTHENTICATE ${authenticationResource}` to set a user session for this websocket and allow authorized messages.
 The `authenticationResource` is a JSON-AD resource containing the signature and more, see [Authentication](../src/authentication.md).
-No response is given if the request is valid, an error is returned if something is wrong.

 ## Server to client messages

 - `COMMIT ${CommitBody}` an entire [Commit](../src/commits/concepts.md) for a resource that you're subscribed to.
-- `RESOURCE ${Resource}` a JSON-AD Resource as a response to a GET request.
+- `RESOURCE ${Resource}` a JSON-AD Resource as a response to a `GET` message.
 If there is something wrong with this request (e.g. 404), return a `Error` Resource with the requested subject, similar to how the HTTP protocol server does this.`
 - `ERROR ${ErrorBody}` an Error resource is sent whenever something goes wrong.
 The `ErrorBody` is a plaintext, typically English description of what went wrong.

+## Considerations

+- For many messages, there is no response to give if things are processed correctly.
+If a message is unknown or there is a different problem, return an `ERROR`.

 ## Example implementations